Total Worker Health

 The decrease in deaths and injuries since OSHA was signed into law

-The Oregon Institute of Occupational Health Sciences (where OHWC is housed), Oregon OSHA, and SAIF Corporation signed the first state-wide alliance to join efforts to expand the knowledge of Total Worker Health® principles by leveraging the strengths of three state-based organizations.
-What we consider to be unique in this alliance, is forging partnership between Oregon's state OSHA, Oregon's not-for-profit, state-chartered workers' compensation insurance company, and an Oregon-based academic research institute.
+The Oregon Institute of Occupational Health Sciences (where OHWC is housed), Oregon OSHA, and SAIF Corporation signed the first state-wide alliance to join efforts to expand the knowledge of Total Worker Health by leveraging the strengths of three state-based organizations.
+What we consider to be unique in this alliance, is forging a partnership between Oregon's state OSHA, Oregon's not-for-profit, state-chartered workers' compensation insurance company, and an Oregon-based academic research institute.
 Learn more about our alliance.

 Collaboration and Community

 Research has shown that work is related to to physical and psychological health.
 Longer work days can impact family well-being, including one's time to care for their children or aging parents because of competing work demands.
 Factors like workplace culture promoting safety and health, and supervisors supporting flexible schedules, can improve overall satisfaction with work-home life, and decrease turn-over.
-(Source: NIOSH, BMC Public Health, Corporate Wellness, The American Institute of Stress)
+(Source: NIOSH, BMC Public Health, American Psychological Association, Corporate Wellness, The American Institute of Stress)

 of workers report that juggling work & personal life is the main cause of stress and anxiety

 Work & Home Life is Important